(previously known as Phlyctaenodes nigrirenalis)

 PYRAUSTINI, PYRAUSTINAE, CRAMBIDAE, PYRALOIDEA

-The adult moth of this species has light and dark brown patterned forewings, including one or two vague darker broad incomplete bands each one.
+The adult moth of this species has light and dark brown patterned forewings, each including a vague complex dark broad irregular band containing a pale spot.
 The hindwings are plain pale brown.
 The moth has a wingspan of about 2.5 cms.

 The species is found in